arquam-ejaz/raffle-dapp/README.md

 Onchain Raffle Dapp is a decentralized application built on the [NEAR blockchain](https://near.org/) using [Rust](https://www.rust-lang.org/).

-The idea of this [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (dapp) is to allow organizations and individuals to organize raffles in a decentralized, trust-less, fraud-proof and transparent manner by leveraging the power of blockchain and smart contracts.
+The idea of this [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (dapp) is to allow organizations and individuals to conduct raffles in a decentralized, trust-less, fraud-proof and transparent manner by leveraging the power of blockchain and smart contracts.

 ###### What is 'Raffle' in the context of this Dapp?